 And there we are.
 All done.
 I'm afraid I can't supply my finished .blend file because the hand model I used isn't mine to give away.
 However, if this piqued your interest in Blender be sure to watch the many tutorials Andrew has on his Blender Guru site and on his YouTube channel.
 All the ones I've watched so far have been enormously helpful.

-If you have questions, comments, or corrections, please send them my way on twitter.
+If you have questions, comments, or corrections for this post, please send them my way on twitter.